splunk/public-o11y-docs/gdi/get-data-in/get-data-in.rst

 .. _gdi-4:

-1. Instrument homegrown applications to send traces, logs, and metrics
+4. Instrument back-end services and applications to send traces, logs, and metrics
 ========================================================================================

-You can choose to instrument your homegrown applications that you've developed in-house to send data to Observability Cloud.
+You can choose to instrument applications that you've developed in-house to send data to Observability Cloud:

-This integration can send:

 - Traces to APM
 - Logs (events) to Log Observer
 - Metrics to Infrastructure Monitoring (Java only)

 After you've instrumented your application, you can access your data in the following locations: